The Commodore (novel): Plot summary

 Aubrey gets orders to command a squadron of ships, a position which earns him promotion to commodore.
 The mission to disrupt the African slave trade, which is illegal under British law since 1807, is bruited in the English newspapers to be sure the French know of it.
 The second, secret mission of the squadron is to intercept a French squadron aimed at Ireland, hoping for better success than in 1796-97.
 Two of the ships in the squadron have captains not up to Aubrey's standards: Duff in HMS Stately disrupts discipline, while Thomas of HMS Thames is not ready for battle.
 Tom Pullings is the full captain of the flagship HMS Bellona, where Aubrey stays and Maturin is surgeon.
 The Ringle meets the squadron at the Berlings off Peniche peninsula.
 The squadron sails to Freetown to begin the first mission, practising gunnery and other naval skills en route.
 Aubrey is in a bad mood, felt throughout the ships, until Maturin tells him that Pastor Hinksey is to be married and set up in India; jealousy had gnawed at him.

 Aubrey devises a scheme using the smaller vessels in the squadron to surprise each slave port up to the Bight of Benin.
 This successfully disrupts the slave trade, and saves over 6,000 slaves.
 Aubrey ends short of Whydah, as news of the squadron's success empties that harbour.
-They take eighteen slaving ships as prizes, first taking the Nancy, and using the empty ship for target practice to good effect in Freetown.
+They take eighteen slave ships as prizes, first taking the Nancy, and using the empty ship for target practice to good effect in Freetown.
 The success is not without loss of men to disease and attack.
 Maturin survives a bout of yellow fever contracted while botanizing on Philip's Island with Mr Square.
 As he recuperates, they stop at St Thomas island for medical supplies; two officers (one from Stately, one from Thames) step ashore for a duel by guns, each fatally wounded, resolving nothing.
 They reach Freetown again, now in the Harmattan, which is the dry season.
 The British colonial governor's wife invites Maturin to dinner; he is friends with her brother and both are esteemed naturalists.
 Maturin leaves the potto he had aboard in her care.